kosanaharshavardhan/_Devconnect_/README.md

 💡 Overview

-Devconnect is a full-stack MERN-style web application designed to let developers:
+Devconnect is a full-stack MERN-style web application designed to help developers:

 Showcase projects in a portfolio-like format

-Receive feedback from others
+Receive feedback from other developers

-Connect with developers or collaborators
+Connect with collaborators and peers

-Manage and update profile and project info
+Manage and update profiles and project information

 This repository contains both the frontend (client/) and backend (server/) code.

 🚀 Features

 ✔ User authentication (sign up / login)

-✔ Create and manage your developer profile
+✔ Create and manage developer profiles

-✔ Showcase projects with descriptions, links, and tags ✔ Leave feedback or comments
+✔ Showcase projects with descriptions, links, and tags

+✔ Leave feedback or comments

 ✔ Connect with other developers

 ✔ REST APIs for all functionality

 🧱 Tech Stack

+Frontend

+React

+HTML

+CSS

-Frontend: React, HTML, CSS, JavaScript
+JavaScript

+Backend

+Node.js

-Backend: Node.js, Express.js
+Express.js

+Database

-Database: MongoDB (via Mongoose)
+MongoDB (via Mongoose)

+Authentication

-Authentication: JWT (JSON Web Tokens)
+JWT (JSON Web Tokens)

+Environment Configuration

-Environment: .env config for secrets
+.env for secrets and environment variables

-📁 Repo Structure
+📁 Repository Structure
-_Devconnect_/
+Devconnect/
 ├── client/                # Frontend React app
 ├── server/                # Backend Express API
 ├── .gitignore